evidentlyai/evidently/docs/book/presets/text-overview.md

 * You can [specify the drift detection threshold](../customization/options-for-statistical-tests.md).
 * You can use a [different color schema for the report](../customization/options-for-color-schema.md).
-* You can create a different report or test suite from scratch taking this one as an inspiration.
+* You can create a different report or test suite from scratch, taking this one as an inspiration.